aeternity/protocol/channels/ON-CHAIN.md

 In this case the contract can not be executed and the forcing of progress fails to produce a new state.
 The end result is exactly the same as if there had been a mismatch of the produced `state_hash` and the expected one.
+It is worth mentioning that in this case the transaction is still a valid one, the poster of the transaction is charged for the consumed gas.

 ##### Call object